Bond reduced for Dothan man accused of attempted rape and stealing over 400 pairs of underwear - NewsBreak

 “There were facts and circumstances with the physical evidence on the night of the burglary on July 10th,” Dothan Police Lt.
 Scott Owens said, “That led us to believe that one of his motivations for him to be in there, was to sexually assault the victim.”

-After police connected Uda to the theft, they then performed a search warrant on his home and found over 400 pairs of female underwear and several electronic devices that showed explicit pictures of women, according to police.Walton Co. spring break by the numbers
+After police connected Uda to the theft, they then performed a search warrant on his home and found over 400 pairs of female underwear and several electronic devices that showed explicit pictures of women, according to police.Severe weather threat ends, lingering rain continues

 In a separate incident, Uda was charged with aggravated criminal surveillance.
 Police say a different victim alleged that Uda offered her a ride home and then waited after he dropped her off, where he then attempted to watch her undress through her windows.